Notice of Annual General Meeting

 The objectives of the Tele2 remuneration guidelines are to offer competitive remuneration packages to attract, motivate, and retain key employees within the context of an international peer group.
 The aim is to create incentives for management to execute strategic plans and deliver excellent operating results and to align management's incentives with the interests of the shareholders.
 Senior executives covered by the proposed guidelines include the CEO and members of the Executive Board ("Senior Executives").
 At present Tele2 have eight Senior Executives.

 Remuneration to the Senior Executives should comprise annual base salary and variable short-term incentive (STI) and long-term incentive (LTI) programs.
 The STI shall be based on the performance in relation to established objectives.
 The objectives shall be related to the Company's overall result and the Senior Executives individual performance.
 The STI can amount to a maximum of 100 percent of the annual base salary.
-Based on exceptional performance, stretch goals, an additional bonus above the STI may be granted, amounting to a maximum of 20 percent of the annual base salary for the Senior Executives.

 Over time, it is the intention of the Board of Directors to increase the proportion of variable performance based compensation as a component of the Senior Executives' total compensation.